 Best for: economics, business, policy, high-level academics

-Hitotsubashi University is one of Japan’s top schools for economics and business, and it’s highly respected by employers.
+In the field of economics, Hitotsubashi University is considered a top university in Japan. and it’s highly respected by employers.
 It’s smaller and more specialized than UTokyo, which many students prefer.
 Its main campus is located in Kunitachi City, Tokyo, offering a quiet and comfortable environment with convenient commuting to the city center.
 Originating from the “Commercial Law Training Institute” founded in 1875, it was known before the war as “Tokyo University of Commerce,” and is one of Japan’s oldest national universities specializing in social sciences.
 Its character is clear: it doesn’t pursue flashy overall rankings, but rather strives to achieve top-tier status in economics, business, and law—especially in finance, consulting, trading companies, and government agencies, where Hitotsubashi’s alumni network is truly formidable.

 Regarding accommodation, Hitotsubashi offers two types of dormitories for international students: the International Exchange Center on campus and the International Student Dormitory.
 There are approximately 190 single rooms in the International Student Dormitory, with monthly rent ranging from 10,000 to 20,000 yen, but places are allocated by lottery and are extremely limited.
 If you rent a private apartment off-campus, a room of about 20 square meters usually costs around 40,000 to 50,000 yen per month.
 However, for the first move-in, you often need to prepare the equivalent of 4 to 6 months’ rent (agency fee, deposit, key money, etc.), so it is recommended to plan your budget in advance.